tangym27/RipenedTangyBahanna/README.md

 light (name of light) (posiiotion args) (intensity args) (knob for position) (knob for color) light (name of light) (position args) (intensity args) (knob for x position) (knob for y position) (knob for z position) (knob for red) (knob for green ) (knob for blue)

+### Issues
+currently light keeps getting added which means that some calcualtions increase the stuff

 ### List of features we plan to implement.
 * Mesh
 * Phong and Gouraud Shading